Do it yourself

 What financing options should an AI quoting tool show the homeowner?

 Cash, loan, and PPA or lease — with at least two lenders on the loan side.
 Most residential solar sells on the monthly payment, not the total system price.
 The proposal tool should pull live rates from GoodLeap, Sunlight, Mosaic, Sungage, or Dividend (these five cover most residential solar lending in the US), show the qualifying monthly payment next to the cash option, and let the homeowner pick on the spot.
 Cash close rates are decent; financed close rates with a side-by-side comparison are markedly higher.
+One thing the software shouldn't do is promise a tax outcome: whether the homeowner can actually use the federal residential clean-energy credit depends on their tax situation, so the proposal should flag "check with your CPA" rather than bake a credit into the savings math as if it's guaranteed.

 Can AI handle the utility interconnection paperwork?